OpenMoonRay/openmoonray-docs/docs/getting-started/about/rdl-scene-format.md

 ---
 # MoonRay Scene Formats

-MoonRay uses a proprietary scene description format called <span class="define">RDL2</span>.
+MoonRay's native scene description format is called <span class="define">RDL2</span>.
 There are two primary file formats for RDL2:

 - <span class="define">RDLA</span> is a readable text format based on the programming language Lua
 - <span class="define">RDLB</span> is a binary format